Canon 6D Mark II vs Sony RX1R II

 - Less heavy: Has a lower weight even though it has a lens built in (unlike the 6D Mark II).

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the 6D Mark II comes out slightly ahead of the RX1R II (14 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 6D Mark II emerges as the winner of the contest (15 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D Mark II and the Sony RX1R II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 6D Mark II and the RX1R II in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.